 We have identified certain key accounting policies on which our financial condition and results of operations are dependent.
 These key accounting policies most often involve complex matters and are based on subjective judgments or decisions.
-In the opinion of management, our most critical accounting policies are those related to revenue recognition, impairment of water assets and other long-lived assets, depletion and depreciation, accounting for Participating Interests in Export Water, Tap Participation Fees, royalty and other obligations, and income taxes.
+In the opinion of management, our most critical accounting policies are those related to revenue recognition, impairment of water assets and other long-lived assets, accounting for Participating Interests in Export Water, accounting for the Tap Participation Fee, and income taxes.
 Management periodically reviews its estimates, including those related to the recoverability and useful lives of assets.
 Changes in facts and circumstances may result in revised estimates.